Frequently Asked Questions

 As water travels over or through the ground, it dissolves naturally occurring minerals such as calcium or magnesium.
 The 'hardness' of water refers to the amount of these minerals in the water.
 Because calcium or magnesium can prevent soaps from lathering or creating suds, cleaning with water containing high amounts of these minerals is considered 'hard' or difficult.
 Water containing very little calcium or magnesium is called 'soft' water.
 In general, water from wells contains more minerals because groundwater is exposed to the minerals longer.

 Hard water is fine to use and drink without a softener.
 Some people like the way their hair and skin feels when using soft water.
 Others don't like soft water because they feel the soap won't rinse off.
 People with hard water may notice white deposits on dishes, cooking pots or coffee makers.
 Some detergents now contain the softening ingredients to reduce and remove these deposits.
-The calcium in the water can deposit on faucets and shower curtains as a white residue (which is most easily cleaned with a rag soaked in vinegar).
+The calcium in the water can deposit on faucets and shower curtains as a white residue (which is most easily cleaned with a vinegar-soaked cloth).

 Many water softeners exchange sodium for existing calcium and magnesium in the water and therefore, increase the sodium content of the water.
 The sodium increase in softened water may be a concern to you.
 If you are on a sodium restricted diet, you may want to consult your physician.
 If you already have a water softener, continue to use it or remove the softener from the plumbing in your house.
 An unused softener can grow bacteria and may be a source of potential water contamination in your home.
 The softened water may be more corrosive and may harm your water pipes in your house.
 The resin beads in the water softener slowly break down and these break-down materials sometimes settle as deposits in the toilet tanks and in the water heater indicating your softened water may contain these materials.